vnzongzna/argo-workflows-community-builds/README.md

 1. Checks for new releases from `argoproj/argo-workflows`
 2. Clones the source code for each new version
 3. Builds all components (controller, executor, cli) with `GOEXPERIMENT=boringcrypto`
-4. Creates multi-architecture manifests for linux/amd64 and linux/arm64
+4. Creates multi-architecture manifests for linux/amd64, linux/arm64, linux/ppc64le, and linux/s390x (except argocli which excludes s390x)
 5. Pushes to the configured container registry

 ## New Architecture